mvLaboratory/UAPassportReader/README.md

 ## Synopsis

-App for reading data from ukrainian passport card using NFC reader.
+App for reading data from Ukrainian passport card using NFC reader.
 All data is saving on users hard drive in specify directory.
 App can be used for 1C integration.